This post covers how to plan a visit to the Borghese Gallery in Rome, including tickets, discounts, opening times, and what you will see here.

 5. Free for Italians Living Abroad

-If you're an Italian citizen who lives outside of the country and enrolled in the Registry of Italians Resident Abroad (AIRE), you are eligible for free admission w/ €2 reservation.
+If you're an Italian citizen who lives outside of the country and is enrolled in the Registry of Italians Resident Abroad (AIRE), you are eligible for free admission with/ €2 reservation.

 6. Military Discount

 Military personnel in the Cultural Heritage Protection Unit are granted free admission w/ €2 reservation.

 Groups of 5-15 people accompanied by a professional guide need to pay only €2 for the reservation fee along with the cost of their tour.

 8. Reduced Tickets

 If you are an EU citizen between the ages of 18-25, you are eligible for the reduced ticket price of €2 + €2 reservation.

 Websites such as Groupon usually offer discounts on popular attractions such as the Borghese Gallery, and they also offer additional coupon codes to help you save even more money.

 We recommend checking these services before purchasing a ticket just to see if they are offering a good deal on this historic attraction.